Home » Blog » Europe » Spain » How To Find An Apartment In Barcelona (Ultimate Guide)

 Barcelona can get quite noisy, even at night.
 And I am not only talking about party people coming home late at night, which seems like a minor problem.
 But especially if you are noise sensitive, the more annoying thing is that the garbage is collected between 1:00-3:00 am depending on which neighbourhood you are in.

-When I lived in the Gothic Quarter, there was almost no point in going to bed before 2:00 am as the streets get cleaned at night with a huge noisy vehicles scrubbing the alleyways.
+When I lived in the Gothic Quarter, there was almost no point in going to bed before 2:00 am as the streets get cleaned at night with huge noisy vehicles scrubbing the alleyways.
 And since I lived across from a supermarket, a fresh batch of groceries was delivered around 7:00 am in the morning.
 Not exactly the best place to live to catch a healthy sleep.

 My advice would be to check ahead what's around your street and rather opt for a room or flat going to the inside patio (called “jardín interior”) if you have a choice.